shion-coder/frontend-instaclone/README.md

 - Follow, unfollow

-- Like, comment, save post
+- Like, comment, share, save post

 - Explore to photos

+- Search user

 - Get notified when your post being liked, commented or someone follow